wesleygrimes/angular-dynamic-content/README.md

 ### Build the Dynamic Content Outlet Service

 Create a new file underneath the folder `src/app/dynamic-content-outlet/dynamic-content-outlet.service.ts`.

-This service encapsulates the logic that loads dynamic components using SystemJS and renders them into the Dynamic Content Outlet.
-If an error occurs, a `DynamicContentOutletErrorComponent` is rendered instead with the error message included.
+- This service encapsulates the logic that loads dynamic components using SystemJS and renders them into the Dynamic Content Outlet.
+- It uses the `DynamicContentOutletRegistry` to lookup the module by `componentName`.
+- It also makes use of a new `static` property that we will add later on to each module we wish to dynamically load named `dynamicComponentsMap`.
+This allows us to get the type literal for the given `componentName` so that the `resolveComponentFactory` can instantiate the correct component.
+You might ask why we didn't just add a fourth property to the `DynamicContentOutletRegistry`, well this is because if we import the type in the registry, then it defeats the purpose of lazy loading these modules as the the type will be included in the main bundle.
+- If an error occurs, a `DynamicContentOutletErrorComponent` is rendered instead with the error message included.

 ```typescript
 import {